 2. Boost Omega-3s

-Canine nutrition experts say fats are one of the most important part of a dogs’ diet.
+Canine nutrition experts say fats are one of the most important parts of a dogs’ diet.
 Fats are right up there with protein!
 And Omega-3s are linked to many benefits, which include:

 - Fighting Inflammation